jbmilgrom/blogg/src/post/functional-programming-and-identity-state-and-time.md

 ## Unchangeability is Fundamental to Functional Semantics

 On the other hand, changeable things undermine functional semantics.
 The `decrement100` procedure can be viewed as computing a mathematical function because its output depends only on its input; there is no other _variable_ information on which it depends.
 By contrast, as the value of the mutable `let` binding underlying `decrementOneHundred` _changes_, so does the behavior of `decrementOneHundred` as a side-effect.
 Consequently, `decrementOneHundred` depends on the ongoing value of some contextual thing in addition to its input `x` and cannot resemble computing a mathematical function.
-A changeable thing precludes functional semantics.

 Conversely, unchangeability restores functional semantics.
 No contextual changes means no side-effects, and no side-effects means functional behavior: